Kelin-Levine/github-slideshow/_posts/0000-01-02-Kelin-Levine.md

----layout: slidetitle: "Welcome to our second slide!"---c.
+---layout: slidetitle: "Welcome to our second slide!"---Use the left arrow to go forward!
 Use the left arrow to go back!